 What is the best way for a UK business to manage currency risk?

 For predictable future payments, a forward contract locks in today’s rate and eliminates uncertainty.
-For variable payments, use a currency specialist on spot transfers with rate alerts to act when rates are favourable.
+For variable payments, use a currency specialist on spot transfers with limit orders or rate alerts.
+See our full currency hedging guide.

 Does my business need a currency strategy?